Close or Delete an Account

 Unless the account balance is zero, closing the account will prompt you to transfer the remaining balance to another account.
 If you're transferring funds to a new account, you'll need to add the new account first.

 Balance adjustments on Budget accounts may (naturally) impact your budget.
-If you're closing a Savings account with a $100 balance and update today's balance to $0, that $100 will be deducted from To be Budgeted.
+If you're closing a Savings account with a $100 balance and update today's balance to $0, that $100 will be deducted from Ready to Assign.

 Where will the account go?